niraj-sachania/MetaEthics/readme.md

 ### Approach

 - **Kanban board** – GitHub Projects for visual task management and progress tracking
-- **MoSCoW prioritization** – Features categorized as Must have, Should have, Could have, Won't have
+- **MoSCoW prioritisation** – Features categorized as Must have, Should have, Could have, Won't have
 - **Incremental commits** – Small, focused commits with descriptive messages for clear version history
 - **Conventional commits** – Standardized commit format (feat, fix, docs, style, refactor, test, chore) for automated changelog generation
 - **Clean code** – Readable, maintainable code with consistent formatting and semantic naming